james-priest/100-days-of-code-log-r4/README.md

 Today's work involved:

 - Using Postman to test the Ajax call for toggling favorite status
-- Updating the client code to fetch with new url, method, & endopoint
+- Updating the client code to fetch with new url, method, & endpoint

 You can read more here: [Restaurant Review App - Stage 4: Section 8.
 Favorite Toggle](https://james-priest.github.io/mws-restaurant-stage-1/stage4.html#8-favorite-toggle).